I have had a huge sense of relief since January 20th, 2021. I felt like I let go of a breath that I have been holding for four years.

 On top of that, Amanda Gorman, the young inaugural poet, blew me away.
 The power of her words was almost overwhelming.
 To think that a single piece like her poem could have such a resounding impact for its listeners.

-As a writer, the flood of public acknowledgement for her work was so satisfying.
+As a writer, the flood of public acknowledgment for her work was so satisfying.
 Words matter.
 Words can change the world.
 Positive, uplifting words that speak the truth can undo the damage and begin the process of reconciliation and healing.

 And I caught the reference to my beloved Hamilton in her line: